run-llama/llama_index/docs/module_guides/models/llms/usage_custom.md

 ## Example: Using a HuggingFace LLM

 LlamaIndex supports using LLMs from HuggingFace directly.
-Note that for a completely private experience, also setup a local embedding model as in [this example](embeddings.md#custom-embeddings).
+Note that for a completely private experience, also setup a {ref}`local embedding model <custom_embeddings>`.

 Many open-source models from HuggingFace require either some preamble before each prompt, which is a `system_prompt`.
 Additionally, queries themselves may need an additional wrapper around the `query_str` itself.
 All this information is usually available from the HuggingFace model card for the model you are using.